-A room by room home assessment is a critical first step to identify and eliminate potential falling hazards to help protect your elderly loved ones from injury or death.
+Taking time to do a room-by-room assessment is a critical first step in eliminating falling hazards and to protect elderly loved ones from injury or death.

-In a new National Safety Council State of Safety Report the third leading cause of preventable death in the U.S. for older adults, at home and in the community, is falling.
-As a caregiver, the home is often the place you spend hours caring for your loved ones.
-However, the home presents numerous unforeseen hazards for people with limited mobility, balance or poor vision.
-A home fall prevention guide will assist you in identifying unsafe areas and offers suggestions to reduce the risk of fall related deaths and injuries.
+If you are the caregiver of an elderly relative or friend, the home is often the place you spend hours with your loved one.
+Unfortunately, many homes present numerous unforeseen hazards for people with limited mobility, unsteady balance and/or poor vision.
+A falls prevention guide or checklist can assist you in identifying unsafe areas in the home and offers suggestions to reduce the risk of fall related deaths and injuries.